katysaintin/KatyInControl/episodes/S1E03_Part2_Biodiversity.md

 *and make it ready for the next thirty years —* *without breaking what already works?"*

+🕓
+At ICALEPCS 2023 in Cape Town — the first time our conference was held in Africa — Andy Götz opened with a Zulu proverb.

+🕓
+*"Umuntu ngumuntu ngabantu."*

+🕓
+A person is a person through other persons.

+*🎬 PAUSE*

+🕓
+Two conferences apart.
+Two different languages.
+The same truth.

 ---

 ## ACT 5 — THE KECK TELESCOPE